 - (a) Access shall be granted to the union for the purposes of organizing Eligible Employees, provided that such organizing activity shall not interfere with patronage of the casino or related facility or with the normal work routine of the Eligible Employees and shall be done on non-work time in non-work areas that are designated as employee break rooms or locker rooms that are not open to the public.
-The Tribe may require the union and or union organizers to be subject to the same licensing rules applied to individuals or entities with similar levels of access to the casino or related facility, provided that such licensing shall not be unreasonable, discriminatory, or designed to impede access. - (b) The Tribe, in its discretion, may also designate additional voluntary access to the Union in such areas as employee parking lots and non-casino facilities located on tribal lands. - (c) In determining whether organizing activities potentially interfere with normal tribal work routines, the union's activities shall not be permitted if the Tribal Labor Panel determines that they compromise the operation of the casino:
+The Tribe may require the union and/or union organizers to be subject to the same licensing rules applied to individuals or entities with similar levels of access to the casino or related facility, provided that such licensing shall not be unreasonable, discriminatory, or designed to impede access. - (b) The Tribe, in its sole discretion, may also designate additional voluntary access to the union in such areas as employee parking lots and non-casino facilities located on tribal lands.

-- (1) security and surveillance systems throughout the casino, and reservation; - (2) access limitations designed to ensure security; - (3) internal controls designed to ensure security; or - (4) other systems designed to protect the integrity of the Tribe's gaming operations, tribal property and/or safety of casino personnel, patrons, employees or tribal members, residents, guests or invitees. - (d) The Tribe agrees to facilitate the dissemination of information from the union to Eligible Employees at the tribal casino by allowing posters, leaflets and other written materials to be posted in non-public employee break areas where the Tribe already posts announcements pertaining to Eligible Employees.
-Actual posting of such posters, notices, and other materials shall be by employees desiring to post such materials.
+- (c) In determining whether organizing activities potentially interfere with normal tribal work routines, the union's activities shall not be permitted if the Tribal Labor Panel determines that they compromise the operation of the casino's: - (1) security and surveillance systems throughout the casino and reservation; - (2) access limitations designed to ensure security; - (3) internal controls designed to ensure security and approved by the Tribal Gaming Commission or Agency consistent with the compact; or - (4) other systems designed to protect the integrity of the Tribe's gaming operations, tribal property and/or safety of casino personnel, patrons, employees or tribal members, residents, guests or invitees. - (d) The Tribe agrees to facilitate the dissemination of information from the union to Eligible Employees at the tribal casino by allowing posters, leaflets and other written materials to be posted in non-public employee break areas where the Tribe already posts or permits the posting of announcements pertaining to Eligible Employees.
+Actual posting of such posters, notices, and other materials shall be by Eligible Employees desiring to post such materials, at such times and in such manner as is permitted for the posting of other employee materials, provided that such rules do not interfere with or delay the exercise of rights created by the Section.